benjamincrozat/content/posts/best-laravel-pulse-custom-cards.md

 ### vulnerable, to track vulnerable Composer dependencies

 [hungthai1401/vulnerable](https://github.com/hungthai1401/vulnerable), made by Thai Nguyen Hung, is a card that will track vulnerable Composer dependencies and entice you to update them.

+### 404-monitor, to track 404 not found errors and pinpoint dead links

+[geowrgetudor/404-monitor](https://github.com/geowrgetudor/404-monitor), made by George Tudor, is a card that will track dead links on your website.
+It's a great way to make sure your users don't repeatedly end up on non-existing page ever again.